skenderl/Flutter-LiteMorseTrainer/README.md

 <img src="screenshots/card.png">

-This is a flutter project of a simple 'Morse Code' trainer + ...
+This is a flutter project of a simple 'Morse Code' trainer.

 ## 📸 Screenshots